A detailed article answering the question: “Is Thailand safe to travel?”, including lots of safety travel tips for Thailand in Southeast Asia.

 Thailand has a few big cities, with Bangkok being the biggest and most famous.

-The cities of Thailand are vibrant and packed with excitement, so follow these safety tips to ensure you stay safe in a big city.
+The major cities of Thailand are vibrant and packed with excitement, so follow this travel advice to ensure you stay safe in a big city.

 - Be aware of the air pollution in Bangkok.
 If you have asthma or other respiratory problems, consult your doctor before you go to ensure Bangkok will be safe for you.